-The general rule is that such restrictions are tested under the standard of reasonableness.
-In particular, 35 U.S.C. §261 provides that a patent holder may "grant and convey an exclusive right...to the whole or any specified part of the United States."
+The general rule is that such restrictions are tested under the standard of reasonableness.79 In particular, 35 U.S.C. §261 provides that a patent holder may "grant and convey an exclusive right...to the whole or any specified part of the United States."
+Territorial restrictions may have pro-competitive effects.80

 However, where the licensor and licensee are competitors, care must be taken that the restrictions are not a horizontal allocation of markets in the guise of a license à la Pilkington.
 Similarly, if a licensor has a network of licenses containing such restrictions, with licensees who are competitors of each other, care must be taken that the restrictions are unilaterally imposed by the licensor, in its sole judgment as to how its technology should be exploited.
 The licensor should not be reacting to requests from licensees for restrictions on fellow licensees or otherwise acting in ways that may facilitate a horizontal market allocation among its licensees.
-72
+82